triggr/pokitdok-nodejs/api.md

 <a name="new_PokitDok"></a>
 ##new PokitDok(clientId, clientSecret, version)
-Create a connection to the pokitdok API
+Create a connection to the pokitdok API.
+The version defaults to v4.
+You must enter your client ID and client secret or all requests made with your connection will return errors.

 **Params**

-- clientId
+- clientId `string` - The client id of your PokitDok App
-- clientSecret
+- clientSecret `string` - The client secret of your PokitDok App
-- version

-<a name="PokitDok#refreshAccessToken"></a>
-##pokitDok.refreshAccessToken(options, callback)
-Automatically refresh the access token when receiving a 401.
-Rejected requests are replayed after a token is refreshed.

-**Params**

-- options
-- callback
+- version `string` - the version of the API the connection should use

 <a name="PokitDok#apiRequest"></a>
 ##pokitDok.apiRequest(options, callback)